sonishreyas/ripple-social/README.md

 </p>
 <h1 align="center" color="green">Ripple</h3>
 <p align="center">
  Ripple is a social media app where you can connect your friends.
-Build using React
+Build using React, Redux, and Firebase
   <br>
   <a href="https://ripple-social.netlify.app/"><strong>Here</strong></a>
  <br />